zalenix/portaldocs/portal-sdk/generated/top-extensions-unit-test.md

 If you are building a new extension from scratch, it is simpler and faster to start with the project template specified in [Project templates with Visual Studio](#project-templates-with-visual-studio) instead of creating a project from scratch.
 If you are adding a Unit Test project to an existing extension, you can create a new project from the previous step, and then follow this guide to customize the project to point to your existing extension.
 By default, the project will be configured to produce JUNIT and TRX output.
 It produces code coverage by using **karma-coverage**.

-This tutorial provides step-by-step instructions for creating a UnitTest project for your Azure Portal Extension.

-The resulting folder structure will look like the following.
+When you create a UnitTest project for your Azure Portal extension, the resulting folder structure will look like the following.

 ```
 +-- Extension